-Think of this like the way you would think of a typical TV or radio media buy.
-You are guaranteed to get the ad played a set number of times, but you have no guarantee that a specific number of people will see it, or interact.
-2 million impressions sounds great, until you find out that 99 percent of those have gone unnoticed.
+Think of impressions the way you think of a typical TV or radio media buy.
+You are guaranteed to get the ad played a set number of times, but you have no guarantee that a specific number of people will see or interact with it.
+Two million impressions sound great until you find out that 99 percent of them have gone unnoticed.

-This is a much better determination of the efficacy of your digital buy.
-Unlike impressions, reach tells you how many DIFFERENT people visit a website and see your ad, and also determines the percentage of these people that are targeted by the advertising.
-Many people refer to this as “unique visitors per month; those who visit multiple times in a month are counted only once.
-Similarly, 50 impressions seen by the same person would have a reach of just 1.
+Reach is a much better determination of the efficacy of your digital buy.
+Unlike impressions, reach tells you how many different people visit a website and see your ad.
+Those people are usually counted to determine something called unique visitors per month; those who visit multiple times in a month are counted only once.
+Similarly, 50 impressions seen by the same person would have a reach of just one.

 You experience this daily.
-Using user information, browsing habits, and shopping patterns, ads are served to people in a very targeted way.
-For instance, if you’ve been looking around for a flight, you will start seeing ads for luggage and beachwear over the next few weeks.
-Contextual targeting is the modern equivalent of pulling lists for direct mail campaigns.
-Only this is more accurate, and immediate.
+Utilizing user information, browsing habits, and shopping patterns, ads are served to people in a targeted way.
+For instance, if you’ve been looking around for a flight, you may start seeing ads for luggage and beachwear over the next few weeks.
+Contextual targeting is the modern equivalent of pulling lists for direct mail campaigns, only this targeting is more accurate and immediate.

-An advertising method that continues to grow in popularity, native advertising attempts to mimic the content of the site on which it is seen.
+Native advertising attempts to mimic the content of the site on which it is seen.
 It will have to announce, in some way, that it is a paid advertisement.
-But, those alerts are usually small, and hidden away in small print.
+Such alerts are usually hidden away in small print.
 For example, you may create an advertisement that looks and reads like an article about men’s health, fishing, or grocery shopping.
-However, the content all leads to your product or service.
-The traditional, non-digital form of native advertising is known as an advertorial.
+The content all leads to your product or service.
+The traditional, nondigital form of native advertising is known as an advertorial.

-These are adverts that appear before, during, and after the content that you actually want to access.
-They have become the scourge of digital advertising, and people will now happily pay a monthly subscription to YouTube Red to avoid having to see an interstitial ad.
-Basically, they are the digital equivalent of commercial breaks on television.
-However, they make the page load more slowly, they interrupt the natural flow of the reader, and they can often take longer to view than the actual content the user was looking for.
+These are full-screen ads that appear during the content you want to access, so they are the digital equivalent of commercial breaks on television.
+They interrupt the natural flow of the viewer and can often take longer to watch than the content the user was looking for.

-Be very careful with your use of interstitial ads, it’s a digital mistake that can do a lot of damage to your brand, and keep in mind that Google does not allow interstitial ads to be used in certain ways.
+Be careful with your use of an interstitial ad; it’s a digital mistake that can do a lot of damage to your brand, and keep in mind that Google does not allow interstitial ads to be used in certain ways.

 You will come across these acronyms daily if you’re doing online media buys.
-The CP in each one stands for “Cost Per…” and is going to determine what you’re paying for the online campaign you’re about to launch.
+The CP in each one stands for cost per, and the third letter indicates the basis for how you’re paying for the online campaign.

-CPL is Cost Per Lead, and is how much you pay for each click that turns into a qualified lead.
-Your most expensive of them all will most likely by CPA, or Cost Per Acquisition.
-This is most akin to your ROI, or Return On Investment.
+CPA: The most expensive of all the CPs will most likely be the cost per acquisition.
 The CPA is determined by dividing the number of new customers you get into the cost of your digital campaign.
-If you spend $10,000 on the digital buy, and get 100 new customers, then your CPA is $100.
+If you spend $10,000 on the digital buy and get 100 new customers, then your CPA is $100.